Sallie Robins

 She has an MSc in Science Communication and worked in PR at the British Association for Science (now the British Science Association) running the press office at the Festival of Science.

 Previously, Sallie researched, wrote and promoted science and public health policy at the British Medical Association.
 She has worked as a publicist to science authors including Richard Dawkins and Martin Rees, and organisations such as the Royal Society, the Science Museum and the Cheltenham Science Festival.
-She is the Administrator of the Medical Journalists' Association.
+She was Co-Director of the World Conference of Science Journalists held in London in 2009 and is Director of the World Conference of Science Journalists being held in London in 2027.

 Contact Sallie